mnot/squidpeek/README.md

 Because it's per-URL, it's most appropriate for use with gateways (aka "reverse proxies").

+For a sample of its output, see <http://mnot.github.com/squidpeek/>.

 ## Requirements and Installation

 Squidpeek needs Python 2.5 or greater; see <http://python.org/>.